We consider music an important part of our worship and our community.

 All Hallows uses a small group of talented musicians and singers to play and sing contemporary worship songs with the congregation.

-St John’s music for January and February 2025
+St John’s music for March and April 2026

 On arrival/processional: